Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Experiments

 Transitioning to real datasets, we first apply our models to data from \citet{peyrache2015rec} ; more specifically the awake trials from the dataset labeled Mouse $28$, session $140313$, recorded from the anterodorsal thalamic nucleus (ADN).
 Recordings yield approx. $35$ min. of data, which we bin in $100$ ms bins, before separating it with a train-test split of $95\% - 5\%$. $3$ neurons are allocated as test neurons (out of $26$ total) and we run $20$ seeds of each model, selecting the best performing model for visualization (faeLVM-n).
 The inferred latent (Fig. \ref{Application_to_peyrache}A) is observed to match the true head direction to a high degree, and the model is able to predict rates on test neurons (Fig. \ref{Application_to_peyrache}B), even though the average and peak activity over test bins are quite low ($\sim1$ and $5$ Hz respectively) for the first two.

 As we can see from Fig. \ref{Application_to_peyrache}C, the unconstrained model (faeLVM-n) outperforms the other two.
-This is not an unsurprising result, given the models higher complexity and the sufficiently large amount of training data.
-As for mGPLVM and the traditional VAE (Fig. \ref{Application_to_peyrache}D), they are close in comparison to the performance of faeLVM-s, although less accurate than faeLVM-n.
-Training multiple models and making a selection based on train LLH generally correlates well with solid results on the test set, as also shown in Fig \ref{ensemble_detection}C. Also note that faeLVM-b achieves much more consistent optimization results over different random initializations, suggesting a typical bias-variance tradeoff.
+This is not an unsurprising result, given the model's higher complexity and the sufficiently large amount of training data.
+As for the latent prediction, mGPLVM and the traditional VAE (Fig. \ref{Application_to_peyrache}D) are close in comparison to the performance of faeLVM-s, although less accurate than faeLVM-n.
+We also note that the VAE does perform better on the rate prediction, which, conceivably, might be explained by the fact that it is not constrained by a particular tuning curve model and thus might learn interactions that incorporate non-head direction variables in an effort to improve its rate prediction.
+Training multiple models and making a selection based on train LLH generally correlates well with solid results on the test set, as also shown in Fig \ref{ensemble_detection}C. Note that faeLVM-b achieves much more consistent optimization results over different random initializations, suggesting a typical bias-variance tradeoff.

 Overall, we recognize that while there are differences in performances, all models recover the correct circular manifold.
 The faeLVMs however, are noticeably faster ($\sim 5$ min. run time for one seed, on a CPU), compared to mGPLVM ($\sim 50$ min. run time for one seed on a GPU).
 While not critical in the case of this particular dataset, it is paramount when inferring latents of higher dimensionality.
 We also note that while the circular manifold was in this case known, it is possible to do model selection over different latent spaces (toroidal, circular, planar, etc.) as was demonstrated in \citet{jensen2020manifold}.
 Thus, it is not strictly necessary to know the latent topology when applying our method, rather it allows for the restriction of possible models to a limited hypothesis class.